Day 4 – Friday 24th June, 2005

 Munich – Itta, Austrian Tyrol, Austria

-We had at least an hour to wait there, according to Amanda’s estimations, before they’d come by, so most of us checked our email at the little net café (4 computers, but only 3 that worked) and sat around eating ice cream, because it was really hot there, it got up to about 36 degrees that day.
+We had at least an hour to wait there, according to Amanda’s estimations, before they’d come by, so most of us checked our email at the little net café and sat around eating ice cream, because it was really hot there, it got up to about 36 degrees that day.

 Around midday we all walked to the bridge to wait for the rafters to come under it so we could take photos of them as they came by.
 Our groups came through, about 3 rafts full in the end.

 At which point we all learnt the story of what had happened that day.
 Due to another Contiki tour having a bus crash, we were left stuck with a bus whose front end was pretty much gone, in fact, parts of it were being propped up by a broom handle when I had a look at it, as we had less driving to do on this day.
 So for a few hours that afternoon, we all sat around under the umbrellas at the picnic tables, talking, eating and admiring the scenery.

 So the hire bus drove us to the Swarovski Crystal museum (that’s the place with the face in the hillside) where those who had booked the museum tickets could go for a walk through it.
 Those of us who didn’t go through the museum were issued tickets so we could get into the gift shop.
 I wandered around the gift shop for a while, but not all that long, because it’s all things that went into the tens of thousands of Euros each.